Combinatorial Proofs of Identities Involving Symmetric Matrices

+where we denote the set of involutions $\iota \in \cI_n$ with $\des(\iota)=k$ as $\cI(n,k)$ and the number of such involutions $I(n,k)=|\cI(n,k)|$.
+This generating function has been studied by many and is known to be symmetric~\cite{S81} and unimodal~\cite{GZ06}~\cite{D07} but is not log-concave~\cite{BBS09}.
+Additionally, Brualdi and Ma~\cite{BM15}, whose work this paper is in response to, studied this function and found a connection to symmetric matrices.
 Let $\cT(n,k)$ be the collection of symmetric $k\times k$ matrices with non-negative integer entries which satisfy the following two conditions. \begin{enumerate} \item The entries sum up to $n$. \item No row or column contains only zero entries. \end{enumerate} Let $T(n,k)=|\cT(n,k)|$.
-Since the only matrices in this note are square we will define the {\it dimension} of a $k\times k$ matrix $X$ to be $\dim(X)=k$.
-The main result of Brualdi and Ma is as follows.
+The main result of Brualdi and Ma is below.